Here is your text with corrected spelling, grammar, and light refinement while keeping your wording and intent intact:

-This Two-Level 4-Day program is heavily subsidised by DMIRS under the WA Government’s Mental Awareness Respect & Safety (MARS) Program.
+This two-level, four-day program is heavily subsidised by DEMIRS under the WA Government’s Mental Awareness, Respect & Safety (MARS) Program.

-First 2 days of the program = Level 1: Do No Harm: Support And Trauma Informed Considerations
+The first 2 days of the program = Level 1: Do No Harm: Support and Trauma-Informed Considerations

-Last 2 days of the program = Level 2 Natural Justice: Reporting, Investigation & Dealing With Authorities
+The last 2 days of the program = Level 2: Natural Justice: Reporting, Investigation & Dealing with Authorities

-The program is designed to develop internal capability to support change in WA mining sector and improve the quality and experience of those affected by sexual harassment incidents in the WA Mining sector.
-The program will equip participants to respond to and/or conduct trauma informed sexual harassment investigations that protect the rights of both individuals and organisations and comply with best practice approaches.
+The program is designed to develop internal capability to support change in the WA mining sector and improve the quality and experience of those affected by sexual harassment incidents in the WA mining sector.
+The program will equip participants to respond to and/or conduct trauma-informed sexual harassment investigations that protect the rights of both individuals and organisations and comply with best-practice approaches.

 Trigger warning: This course contains content that could be triggering or distressing for some individuals.
-If you are sensitive to this topic or have experienced sexual harassment in the past, please ensure you have some self-care strategies in place including a person to call for support.
+If you are sensitive to this topic or have experienced sexual harassment in the past, please ensure you have self-care strategies in place, including a person to call for support.

 Who Should Attend: